jake-knerr/chess/README.md

 > Why use composites?
 When creating a composite prevents defining significant amounts of redundant styling.
 Do not abuse the concept for the same reasons we avoid treacherous class hierarchies when programming.

-> Wht not just use states instead?
-Composites are defined externally from the super component in a new file.
-Being in a new file can be useful when creating a new Javascript-based component, creating new components based on a library, or when the new component is changed so much that it is a fundamentally different component.
-Otherwise, if building a component from scratch, prefer states.

 ```css
 /* composed component */
 .btn {